VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 # Patterns and Concepts

-During this stage of the journey the team looked at options for hardening the **RegistrationProcess** workflow.
+During this stage of the journey the team looked at options for hardening the **RegistrationProcessManager** class.
 This part of the Orders and Registrations bounded context is responsible for managing the interactions between the aggregates in the Orders and Registrations bounded context and for ensuring that they are all consistent with each other.
-It is important that this workflow is resilient to a wide range of failure conditions if the bounded context as a whole is to maintain its consistent state.
+It is important that this process manager is resilient to a wide range of failure conditions if the bounded context as a whole is to maintain its consistent state.